ianfhunter/ianfhunter/README.md

 I'm a software developer based in Ireland.
 I like algorithmic problems and experimentary/prototype work.

-- 🌱 I’m currently learning about: Quantum Computing 👀
+- 🌱 I’m currently learning about: Six Sigma & Cryptocurrency 👀
 - 👯 I’m open to collaborate on: open source projects to do with my hobbies
 - 💬 Ask me about: 💖💖 my dog! 💖💖
 - 📫 Reach me @: [LinkedIn](https://www.linkedin.com/in/ianfhunter/)